-Venting to prevent containment overpressurization will be maintained by permanently installed equipment.
+Venting to prevent containment over pressurization will be maintained by permanently installed equipment.
 The HCVS dedicated DC power source and dedicated motive force is adequate for the first 24 hours, but it can be replenished to support sustained operation.

-Existing safety related station batteries will provide sufficient electrical power for MCR containment instrumentation for greater than approximately 6 hours.
-Before station batteries are depleted, portable FLEX diesel generators, as detailed in the response to Order EA-12-049, will be credited to charge the station batteries and maintain DC bus voltage after approximately 6 hours.
+Existing safety related station batteries will provide sufficient electrical power for MCR containment instrumentation for up to 7 hours.
+Before station batteries are depleted, portable FLEX diesel generators, as detailed in the response to Order EA-12-049, will be credited to charge the station batteries and maintain DC bus voltage after 7 hours.

-The Dresden OIP describes BDBEE supporting equipment functions that appear to be in accordance with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
-Specific details not available at this time include: the final sizing evaluation for HCVS batteries/battery charger including incorporation into FLEX DG loading calculation, and the final nitrogen pneumatic system design including sizing and location; therefore, the staff has not completed its review.
+The Limerick OIP describes BDBEE supporting equipment functions that appear to be in accordance with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The final sizing evaluation for HCVS batteries/battery charger including incorporation into FLEX DG loading calculation and the final nitrogen pneumatic system design including sizing and location are not available at this time; therefore, the staff has not completed its review.